Martyrs (2008 film): Themes

-Critic Maitland McDonagh notes that the film contains the theme of the Roman Catholic notions of sainthood and martyrdom in its exploration of spiritual transcendence via physical pain.
+Critic Maitland McDonagh notes that the film contains prominent themes of Roman Catholic sainthood and martyrdom in its exploration of spiritual transcendence through physical pain.
 Film scholar Brian H. Collins also observes that the secret society depicted in the film appears to be "vaguely Catholic", and its practices in attempting to elicit religious ecstasy through physical suffering and torture mimic the martyrdom of numerous Roman Catholic saints.

 Film scholar Ruth McPhee writes in Female Masochism in Film: Sexuality, Ethics and Aesthetics (2016) that Anna's characterization "accords closely to the conventions of the narratives of Christian saints and martyrs."
 McPhee further notes that Anna's experiences as a captive of the secret society mimic the hagiographic accounts of Saint Catherine, and cites the film as "almost unsurpassed in the relentless and visceral extremity of the suffering shown."

 Laugier himself stated that he intended to make the film's audience "feel real pain" and to "share it as part of an honest process [of] communion...
 It was a very Catholic process.
 I have a very Catholic mind."
-In a 2009 interview with Electric Sheep magazine, he stated that he feels "the Western world is sick...
+In a 2009 interview with Electric Sheep magazine, he stated that he feels "the Western world is sick ...
 Horror cinema allowed me to express this in a very direct way.
 Martyrs is almost a work of prospective fiction that shows a dying world, almost like a pre-apocalypse.
-It’s a world where evil triumphed a long time ago, where consciences have died out under the reign of money and where people spend their time hurting one another.
-It’s a metaphor, of course, but the film describes things that are not that far from what we’re experiencing today."
+It's a world where evil triumphed a long time ago, where consciences have died out under the reign of money and where people spend their time hurting one another.
+It's a metaphor, of course, but the film describes things that are not that far from what we're experiencing today."

-The film's graphic violence resulted in its being associated with the New French Extremity movement, an association Laugier vocally denounced.
+The film's graphic violence resulted in it being associated with the New French Extremity movement, which Laugier vocally denounced.
 Literary professor Gwendolyn Audrey Foster similarly challenges the sentiment that Martyrs belongs in this category, writing that its "nihilism is complete and impossible to dismiss, making it a far different experience from other extreme horror films", also citing Laugier's statement that the film exists in a world "in which evil triumphed a long time ago".
 Grace Britten of The Film Magazine also notes that the film features nihilistic and "gut-wrenching existentialist" themes.

 Foster notes Laugier's intent to force the film's audience to bear witness to the pain of the violence represented, writing that its viewers "become martyrs in a sense".
-Though Foster feels that the film retains some ambiguity in its conclusion, she writes, "in the end, it seems clear to me that there is no afterlife, no union with God, and no ascendance into the heaven for the final victim in Martyrs, even as it conjures up iconic images of female martyrdom, such as that of Bernini’s sculpture The Ecstasy of Saint Teresa (1652), or Carl Th.
-Dreyer’s film La Passion de Jeanne d’Arc (1928)."
+Though Foster feels that the film retains some ambiguity in its conclusion, she writes, "in the end, it seems clear to me that there is no afterlife, no union with God, and no ascendance into the heaven for the final victim in Martyrs, even as it conjures up iconic images of female martyrdom, such as that of Bernini's sculpture The Ecstasy of Saint Teresa (1652), or Carl Th.
+Dreyer's film La Passion de Jeanne d’Arc (1928)."